aidanscannell/reproducible-research-project-template/README.md

 - [] Add a longer example
 - [] Update paper citation
 - [] Add details for running all experiments
-- [] At end of project run `pip freeze > requirements.txt` to pip the projects dependencies
+- [] At end of project run `pip freeze > requirements.txt` to pin the projects dependencies

 ### Example
 See INSERT LINK for how to use our method in detail.